PMaynard/jekyll-nationpigeon/_posts/2016-01-01-debain-fresh-install.md

     ChallengeResponseAuthentication no
     PasswordAuthentication no

-Setup auto update by uncommenting to below in */etc/apt/apt.conf.d/50unattended-upgrades* this will auto update stable, stable-updates, proposed-updates as well as Debian-Ssecurity:
+Setup auto update by uncommenting the below in */etc/apt/apt.conf.d/50unattended-upgrades* this will auto update stable, stable-updates, proposed-updates as well as Debian-Security:

 	"o=Debian,a=stable";
 	"o=Debian,a=stable-updates";